WillBChang/alfred-bitly-shortener/README.md

 ## Usage
 1. Input `bitly` in alfred, paste or type a url.
 2. Select a url and press <kbd>alt</kbd>+<kbd>s</kbd>.
+3. For futher usage, check [v3 documentation](https://dev.bitly.com/links.html#v3_shorten).

 ## Known Issue
-- This workflow uses API V3 which will be deactivated on March 1, 2020.
-I'll update it soon.
-You can watch this repo for releases only.
+This workflow uses API V3 which will be deactivated on March 1, 2020.
+You can watch this repo for later updates.
-- It gets `http` rather than `https`.